 ✅ Recently Completed (v3.2.x):

-height to match TextInput components perfectlyData Display:
+textarea height to match TextInput components perfectlyData Display:

 Input & Forms: